ONSdigital/dp-cmd-database-spikes/neo4j/README.md

 Execute a cypher script using the cypher-shell: `cat constraints.cypher | cypher-shell --format plain`

-#### Run the importer (note the code for the importer is an old model that has been superceeded and is loaded via cypher console)
+#### Run the importer (note the code for the importer is an old model that has been superseded and is loaded via cypher console)

 - cd import
 - unzip the file you want to import in the ../input-files directory